cynarrator/cynarrator.github.io/_posts/2023-07-29-Simple-Partitioning-In-Linux.md

 7: Do not put your root partition(the one with the mountpoint ``/``) as a Logical partition

+8: Unlike in Windows, it is difficult to resize partitions in a Linux system after it is set up unless you use LVM which is out of the scope of this article

 ## Do you use UEFI or Legacy BIOS
 There are some slight difference between UEFI and Legacy BIOS installation, namely, legacy BIOS does not need a dedicated EFI partition.
 Also as a side note, make sure your OS installation drive was booted into UEFI mode and not Legacy mode when you want to install that OS into UEFI because that is a common mistake people make.